aergoio/aergo-indexer/README.md

 You can use the `--prefix` parameter and multiple instances of this program to sync several blockchains with one database.

-Instead of setting host and port of the aergo separately, you can also pass them at once with `-A localhost:7845`.
+Instead of setting host and port of the aergo server separately, you can also pass them at once with `-A localhost:7845`.

 To reindex (starting from scratch):